LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 Many of the example contracts make use of `LayerZeroEndpointMock.sol` which is a nice way to test LayerZero locally!

-### For further reading, and a list of endpoint ids and deployed LayerZero contract addresses please take a look at the Gitbook here: https://layerzero.gitbook.io/
+### For further reading, and a list of endpoint ids and deployed LayerZero contract addresses please take a look at the Documentation here: https://docs.layerzero.network/v1/developers/build/what-you-can-build

 # OmnichainFungibleToken (OFT)